Modi government amends rules to allow Adani to sell Bangladesh-bound power within India

 “In our view, the coal price they have quoted (USD400/MT) is excessive – it should be less than USD 250/MT, which is what we are paying for the imported coal at our other thermal power plants,” the official had said.

+Hindenburg Research had claimed at the time that the conglomerate has over the decades been involved in stock manipulation, accounting fraud, used offshore shells for money laundering and siphoned money from listed companies.

+The Adani Group had denied the allegations and called the report a “calculated attack” on India and its institutions.

-The Indian government amended the guidelines on electricity exports nearly a week after Sheikh Hasina resigned as Bangladesh’s prime minister and fled the country amid protests seeking her ouster.
+The Indian government amended the guidelines on electricity exports nearly a week after Hasina resigned as Bangladesh’s prime minister and fled to India amid protests seeking her ouster.
 On August 8, Nobel laureate economist Muhammad Yunus took over as the head of an interim government.

 More than 400 persons died in protests that began in July against a controversial quota scheme for government jobs.
 The agitation subsequently evolved into a broader agitation against Hasina’s Awami League government.